 An assortment of tops is the best bet to be prepared for any type of weather.
 A couple of tees, tanks, and a button down should be all you really need.
 Mix in a few quick dry items, with normal cotton blend tops for the best of both worlds.

 It may also be smart to pack a light fleece for layering.
 Trekking up a river in shaded areas can get quite cold, and a long sleeve top will come in handy.

-Here our some of our readers’ favorite fleece travel jackets.
+Here are some of our readers’ favorite fleece travel jackets!

 Also, at least one swimsuit is necessary for any water activities or to go for a post-trek dip at the hotel pool.

 Store your sunscreen, bandana, water bottle, and snacks in a daypack during your days in the park.
 Some visitors also pack a dry bag for their wet activities, but I personally didn’t have a need for one.
-I did however bring a change of clothes and travel towel for my days near or in water.
+I did however bring a change of clothes and travel towel inside my packing cubes for my days near or in water.

 Find out why a fast drying travel towel is a must for many trips!

 What are your tips on what to wear in Utah when visiting the national parks in the summer?
 Please share in the comments below!

 For more camping and hiking tips, please read: